 Supervisors are responsible for building teams hiring new employees, training and coaching employees, designing job roles, and many more.

-Key Purpose of Supervision
+Key Purposes of Supervision

 The purpose of supervision is to monitor tasks, balance workload, solve problems, resolve conflict, and guide directs in dealing with complex situations.

 Both the supervisor and direct reports are accountable for improving practice and performance.
-The most important job of the supervisor is to help everyone he leads succeed.
+The most important job of the supervisor is to help everyone he leads to succeed.

 Two Types of Supervision